ukBaz/ukBaz.github.io/howto/python_gio.md

 Device [E1:4B:6C:22:56:F0] on object path: /org/bluez/hci0/dev_E1_4B_6C_22_56_F0
 ```

-# Getting Properties
+## Getting Properties
 To interact with properties on an BlueZ interface we have to create a proxy
 for the D-Bus standard interface of `org.freedesktop.DBus.Properties`
-and use the `GetAll`, `Get` or `Set` methods giving them the BlueZ
+and use the `GetAll`, `Get` or `Set` methods which take the BlueZ
-interface the property is on.
-The introspection above gives what the
+interface the property is on as input.
+The introspection above gives the
-signature is of the methods
+following signatures for the methods:
 ```text
 NAME                                TYPE      SIGNATURE
 .GetAll                             method    s
 .Get                                method    ss
 .Set                                method    ssv
 ```
-The D-Bus tells
+The D-Bus documentation gives more information:
 ```text
     org.freedesktop.DBus.Properties.GetAll (in STRING interface_name,
                                           out ARRAY of DICT_ENTRY<STRING,VARIANT> props);